 There has been an increase in consolidation activity among distributors, large installers and other strategic partners in the solar industry.
-For example, in July 2016 SunEdison (SUNEQ) announced its intention to purchase Vivint Solar for \$2 billion, in March 2016 Vivint Solar announced it is terminating the merger due to SunEdison's "willful breach of the merger agreement".
+For example, in July 2015 SunEdison (SUNEQ) announced its intention to purchase Vivint Solar for \$2 billion, in March 2016 Vivint Solar announced it is terminating the merger due to SunEdison's "willful breach of the merger agreement".
 In June 2016, Tesla Motors (TSLA) announced that it has submitted a proposal to acquire all of the outstanding shares of common stock of SolarCity Corporation (SCTY).
 This trend could further increase our reliance on a small number of customers for a significant portion of our sales and may negatively impact our competitive position in the solar market.

-Our planned expansion into new markets could subject us to additional business, financial and competitive risks.
+Our planned expansion into new geographic markets or new product lines or services could subject us to additional business, financial and competitive risks.

-In fiscal 2016, we sold our products to approximately 220 direct customers in 45 countries, including the U.S., Canada, Belgium, France, Germany, Israel, Italy, the Netherlands, the United Kingdom, Australia, Japan and China.
-We intend to introduce new products targeted at large commercial and utility-scale installations and to expand into other international markets.
-Our success in these new product and geographic markets will depend on a number of factors, including our ability to develop solutions to address the requirements of the large commercial and utility-scale solar PV markets, timely qualification and certification of new products for large commercial and utility-scale solar PV installations, acceptance of power optimizers in solar PV markets in which they have not traditionally been used and our ability to manage increased manufacturing capacity and production.
+In the six months ended December 31, 2016, we sold our products to approximately 200 direct customers in 45 countries, including the U.S., Canada, Belgium, France, Germany, Israel, Italy, the Netherlands, the United Kingdom, Australia, Japan and China.
+We have in the past, and may in the future, evaluate opportunities to expand into new geographic markets and introduce new product offerings and services that are a natural extension of our existing business.
+We also may from time to time engage in acquisitions of businesses or product lines with the potential to strengthen our market position, enable us to enter attractive markets, expand our technological capabilities or provide synergy opportunities.
+For example, we intend to introduce new products targeted at large commercial and utility-scale installations and to expand into other international markets.

+Our success operating in these new geographic or product and markets will or in operating any acquired business depend on a number of factors, including our ability to develop solutions to address the requirements of the large commercial and utility-scale solar PV markets, timely qualification and certification of new products for large commercial and utility-scale solar PV installations, acceptance of power optimizers in solar PV markets in which they have not traditionally been used, our ability to manage increased manufacturing capacity and production , and our ability to identify and integrate any acquired businesses.

-Further, these solar PV markets have different characteristics from the markets in which we currently sell products, and our success will depend on our ability to adapt properly to these differences.
+Further, we expect these new solar PV markets to have different characteristics from the markets in which we currently sell products, and our success will depend on our ability to adapt properly to these differences.
 These differences may include differing regulatory requirements, including tax laws, trade laws, labor regulations, tariffs, export quotas, customs duties or other trade restrictions, limited or unfavorable intellectual property protection, international political or economic conditions, restrictions on the repatriation of earnings, longer sales cycles, warranty expectations, product return policies and cost, performance and compatibility requirements.
 In addition, expanding into new geographic markets will increase our exposure to presently existing risks, such as fluctuations in the value of foreign currencies and difficulties and increased expenses in complying with U.S. and foreign laws, regulations and trade standards, including the Foreign Corrupt Practices Act of 1977, as amended (the "FCPA").